Imagine being a child, coming home from school, to an empty house, with no food to eat, no one to help make dinner, and you are hungry.

 “I’m disabled and have custody of my three grandsons.
 We live on my social security benefits, food stamps and child support, which is very sporadic, so we make due with my $828 a month.
 The backpack program helped out a lot when all food stamp money was gone.
 Thanks so much for what you’ve provided weekly.”

 ~ Backpack Club Parent

 Why Do We Need Snack Packs?
 The tragic implications of childhood hunger include chronic health problems and a decrease in learning potential, academic achievement, and employment potential.
 Children who experience hunger regularly cannot focus and do not have sufficient energy or stamina.
 They are not experiencing childhood; they are experiencing hunger.

-With special thanks to Good Works Institute & Starbucks for their support in keeping local children fed and healthy during the 2015-2016 school year:
+With special thanks to Good Works Institute and Idaho Food Bank for their support in keeping local children fed and healthy during the 2017-2018 school year:

 In 1995, an Arkansas school nurse observed children returning after weekend breaks with dizziness and stomachaches.
 When she realized the source of the “illness” was actually hunger, she partnered with a local hunger relief organization to start the first backpack program.
 Now there are examples of these programs all over the nation, started by food relief organizations in response to reports from schools about children going hungry over the weekends.
 Teachers and school nurses describe children eating extra food on Fridays in preparation for a weekend without food and returning to school on Monday, voraciously eating the breakfast provided.